TheoNDionne/GoliathTemplate/README.md

 #### *Backburner*

+- Do big picture tightening
 - Figure out how to do bibliographies in a modern way...
-- Figure out what I want to do for tikz and pgfplots.
 - Update subcaption.
 - Add back in pdfx as a tourdeforce
-- Do big picture tightening
+- Comment uniformization

 -----------------------------------------------
 ### Backstore